hydra-synth/hydra/README.md

 Note: experimental/in development.
 Right now only works on Chrome or Chromium, on machines with WebGL.
 I welcome pull requests as well as comments, ideas, and bugs in the issues section =]

+Note: this repository is for the online version of hydra.
+Other pieces of hydra are published as separate modules:
+* [hydra-synth](https://github.com/ojack/hydra-synth): synth engine of hydra as a standalone npm module

+Experimental/in progress/not documented:
+* [rtc-patch-bay](https://github.com/ojack/rtc-patch-bay): networking logic of hydra as a standalone npm module
+* [atom-hydra](https://github.com/ojack/atom-hydra): use hydra within atom

+Other projects
 #### Getting started

 Go to https://hydra-editor-v1.glitch.me